 The Board of Directors and staff continue to be proactive in their efforts to keep healthy reserve balances and prefund pension and OPEB obligations whenever feasible.
-While the District did not make any discretionary transfers to its PARS pension or OPEB Section 115 trust accounts in fiscal year 2022/23, there are transfers totaling \$951,865 budgeted in 2023/24.
+The District made discretionary transfers to its PARS pension and OPEB Section 115 trust accounts of \$500,000 and \$646,409, respectively, in fiscal year 2023/24.
 These transfers serve to offset the District's unfunded liability balances and may also be utilized to offset future qualifying pension and OPEB expenditures in the event of an economic downturn.